CSC207-UofT/plannr/phase2/design_document.md

   * e.g. `UseCases` hosts the use cases for our program, `Entities` host the entities of our program.

 ### Existing Problems
 * Packages are not all lowercase as specified by Oracle's java naming convention
 * `Database` should be in the `gateways` package (Should be solved after 's PR)
-* Activities needs to be properly categorized and moved to the respective packages
+* Activities need to be properly categorized and moved to the respective packages

 ## Design Document

-### Is all of the above discussed in an organized way?
+### Is all the above discussed in an organized way?
 We, the group members of Generic name can confirm that all elements of the design document are present in order and completed to the best of our ability.

 ### Does your design document convince your team that you deserve the grade you are hoping to earn?
 Our design document is detailed and clear while also containing extra features such as instructions on how to set up the app and how run certain features.